 I was suddenly hyper-aware of my lack of community in Denver, and the fact that all of my needs weren’t being met in this new city.
 I felt an immense desire to find my people, so I spent the next six months very intentionally establishing a new community.
 Two years later, I can still remember what that loneliness felt like, but is now replaced by an overwhelming amount of joy I feel about my newfound community here in Colorado.

-Here are my pieces of advice on how to intentionally build community in a new city.
+Here are my pieces of advice on how to intentionally build community in a new city, like Joe will be doing with Colorado Springs businesses.

 Moving gives you the opportunity to take a step back and really explore the things you love to do.
 For the first time in many years, my schedule was totally open because I didn’t have a group of people or even a full-time job (I was freelancing at the time) to keep me busy.